teboli/polyblur/README.md

 First install the requirements with
 > pip install -r requirements.txt

-Second install the module with
+Second, install the main module with
 > python setup.py install

 The Pytorch implementation of this code runs **ONLY** with torch 1.10+